qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/hoverbutton.rst

 Description
 -----------
-The HoverButton is an <Atom>, which fires repeatedly execute events while the mouse is over the widget.
+The HoverButton is an :doc:`Atom`, which fires repeatedly execute events while the mouse is over the widget.
 The interval time for the HoverButton event can be configured by the developer.

 Demos
 -----